 I first came into contact with Anthroposophy about sixty years ago, and it happened that at that time I had been reading a little – a very little – Aristotle.
 At a time when Rudolf Steiner was pretty new to me, and I was still trying to make up my mind about him, I remember very clearly an occasion when I was walking away from a meeting with the late George Adams (George Kaufmann as he then was), and I tried to say something about the general impression I was gaining of Steiner, as a thinker among other thinkers who have left their mark on the history of the mind.
 And I found myself comparing him with Aristotle.
 For this reason: I had been struck with the way in which Aristotle not only built up a system, or let us say a cosmology, but he built it on the foundation of a language, a terminology, which he himself had first established in his earlier writings (on logic, metaphysics, etc.).
 I believe I suggested that the difference between him and other philosophers was something like the difference between an ordinary wheeled vehicle and a track-laying one.
 In “caterpillar traction,” as it is sometimes called (tanks are the most familiar example), the vehicle first lays a bit of smooth track on rough ground and then rolls forward over it.
-To some extent in his earlier philosophical writings, but more especially in the book Theosophy, it seemed to me that Steiner had done much the same thing, and then, when he went on not only to Occult Science, an Outline but also to the whole almost crushing wealth of detailed description that we find in the lecture-cycles, he was always advancing on his own foundation, on tracks he himself had laid.
+To some extent in his earlier philosophical writings, but more especially in the book Theosophy, it seemed to me that Steiner had done much the same thing, and then, when he went on not only to Occult Science, an Outline but also to the whole almost crushing wealth of detailed description that we find in the lecture-cycles, he was always advancing on his own foundation, on tracks which he himself had laid.

 I am afraid I still haven’t quite finished with reminiscences.
 For the last four or five years on and off, I have been engaged in editing Coleridge’s Lectures on the History of Philosophy for the series called the Collected Coleridge.
 In them Coleridge covers the ground from Pythagoras and the pre-Socratics to the then modern German idealist philosophie of Kant, Fichte, Schelling, etc. That is to say, he covers the ground in Western philosophy.
 He knew very little of oriental philosophy and, I think it must be said, thoroughly misinterpreted what he did know.
 Anyway the work involved drew my attention in a new way to certain features in the history of ideas in the West.
 In anthroposophical terms (of which of course he knew nothing) Coleridge was dealing with the evolution of consciousness throughout the 4th post-Atlantean age and the early centuries of the 5th.
 I shall leave out what he has to say about the post-Renaissance philosophy and concern myself only with the history of philosophy in the 4th post-Atlantean age, that is from its beginnings down to the 15th century A.D.
 As you will know, the first half of that epoch and the second half were very different from each other.
 You have, to begin with, Pythagoras, Plato, Aristotle and their followers, with the different schools into which they developed – say, the classical period; and then, after something like a gap, you have the development that is usually referred to as Scholastic philosophy; say the medieval period.
 These are unquestionably the two outstanding landmarks.
-But the interregnum between these two sharp sub-divisions, if I may so call them, of the 4th age (the period from a century or two after the birth of Christ) has its own distinctive feature, which deserves attention.
+But the interregnum between these two sharp sub-divisions, if I may so call them, of the 4th age (the period from a century or two before to a century or two after the birth of Christ) has its own distinctive feature, which deserves attention.
 In philosophy it was essentially without originality, one which (with the exception perhaps of the Neo-Platonists) contributed nothing new, but which lived by expounding, commenting on and quarrelling about the philosophies of the classical period.
 The Stoics and Epicureans were the two sects that attracted the widest following, and which are those best known to all but scholars and specialists.
 But there were any number of other little schools, many of which are referred to by Cicero in his philosophical writings: Platonists (Academics, as they were called, some of the New and some of the Old Academy), Peripatetics (who followed Aristotle), Cynics, Cyrenaics, Pythagoreans, Neo-Pythagoreans, Neo-Platonists and others.
 Added to which you have the territory between philosophy and religion being invaded, from Egypt and elsewhere in the East, by cults and mystery-cults such as Mithraism.